-Criteria JORC Code explanation Commentary recovery and ensure representative nature of the samples. • Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material. weights are comparable and any bias is considered negligible.
+Criteria JORC Code explanation recovery and ensure representative nature of the samples.
+Whether a relationship exists between sample recovery and grade and whether sample bias may have occurred due to preferential loss/gain of fine/coarse material.
+Whether core and chip samples have been Commentary weights are comparable and any bias is considered negligible.
 No relationships have been noticed between sample grade and recoveries.
-Logging Whether core and chip samples have been geologically and geotechnically logged to a level of detail to support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
+All drill holes were logged geologically Logying When end composition of the second composition of the second composition of the support appropriate Mineral Resource estimation, mining studies and metallurgical studies.
 Whether logging is qualitative or quantitative in nature.
 Core (or costean, channel, etc) photography.
 The total length and percentage of the relevant intersections logged.
-All drill holes were logged geologically including but not limited to; weathering, regolith, lithology, structure, texture, alteration and mineralisation.
+All drill troles were logged geologically including but not limited to; weathering, regolith, lithology, structure, texture, alteration and mineralisation.
 Logging was at an appropriate quantitative standard to support future geological, engineering and metallurgical studies.
 Logging is considered quantitative in nature.
 All holes were geologically logged in full.
 Sub-sampling techniques and sample preparation If core, whether cut or sawn and whether quarter, half or all core taken.
 If non-core, whether riffled, tube sampled, rotary split, etc and whether sampled wet or dry.
 For all sample types, the nature, quality and appropriateness of the sample preparation technique.
 Quality control procedures adopted for all sub-sampling stages to maximise representivity of samples.
 Measures taken to ensure that the sampling is representative of the in-situ material collected, including for instance results for field duplicate/second-half sampling.
 Whether sample sizes are appropriate to the grain size of the material being sampled.
 For AC drilling, 1 metre samples were collected in bulk form from the rig cyclone.
 2-4m composite samples and 1m re-splits of the 1m bulk samples were collected using a spear method.
 The majority of the samples were dry in nature.
 For diamond drilling, the core was cut in half and selectively sampled at 0.2-1.3m intervals.
 For AC drilling, field duplicate samples were collected every 20th sample to check for assay repeatability.
 Results of duplicate samples were considered acceptable and within precision and accuracy limits for the style of mineralisation.
-Duplicate samples were not taken for the diamond samples.
+Duplicate samples.
 Sample sizes are considered appropriate for the style mineralisation sought and the initial reconnaissance nature of the drilling programme.
 Quality of assay data and laboratory tests The nature, quality and appropriateness of the assaying and laboratory procedures used and whether the technique is considered partial or total.
 For geophysical tools, spectrometers, handheld XRF instruments, etc, the parameters used in determining the analysis including instrument make and model, reading times, calibrations factors applied and their derivation, etc. Nature of quality control procedures adopted (eg. standards, blanks, duplicates, external laboratory checks) and whether acceptable levels of accuracy (ie. lack of bias) and precision have been established.
-All assay samples were sent to ALS Adelaide for sample preparation then onsent to ALS Perth for geochemical analysis.
-For all composite aircore samples, 40 elements (including gold) were analysed using up to a 25g aqua regia method with an ICPAES and ICPMS finish depending on the elements (ALS method code - TL43-MEPKG).
+All assay samples were sent to ALS Adelaide for sample preparation then on- sent to ALS Perth for geochemical analysis.
+For all composite aircore samples, 40 elements (including gold) were analysed using up to a 25g aqua regia method with an ICPAES and ICPMS finish depending on the elements (ALS method code - TL43- MEPKG).
 Aqua Regia techniques are not considered total in nature.
 Should refractory mineralisation be encountered (not expected) this can affect the nature of final results.
 Any 1m re-splits are analysed using 50g fire assay with ICP-AES finish.
-Diamond samples were assayed for both 50g fire assay (Au) and a 48 element 4 acid suite (ALS method Codes - Au-ICP22 and ME-MS61).
+Diamond samples were assayed for both 50g fire assay (Au) and a 48 element 4 acid suite (ALS method Codes - Au- ICP22 and ME-MS61).
 These techniques are considered total in nature.
 Chalice has its own internal QAQC